GeetikaSh/Data-Science-Interview-Practice/Bias-Variance Tradeoff.md

 - **Low Bias, High Variance**: Overfitting.
 - **High Bias, Low Variance**: Underfitting.
 - **Optimal Model**: Achieves a balance where both bias and variance are minimized to a practical extent.
-In simple words, if an algorithm is too simple(hypothesis is a linear equation) to lean all important pattern of the data, then this is a High Bias and Low Variance situation.
-And if the algorithm is too complex(i.e. hypothesis is a high order equstion) that it learns the underline pattern and don't perform well on the new data then this is a High Variance and Low Bias situation.
-Hence we need to maintaine a fine balance between the too i.e the model cannot be too complex or too simple, which is called Biace Variance tradeoff.
+In simple words, if an algorithm is too simple(hypothesis is a linear equation) to learn all important pattern of the data, then this is a High Bias and Low Variance situation.
+And if the algorithm is too complex(i.e. hypothesis is a high order equation) that it learns the underline pattern and don't perform well on the new data then this is a High Variance and Low Bias situation.
+Hence we need to maintaine a fine balance between the two i.e the model cannot be too complex or too simple, which is called Biace Variance tradeoff.
 ---